clokep/relapse/docs/log_contexts.md

 can track which requests were responsible for high CPU use or database activity.

-The `synapse.logging.context` module provides facilities for managing the current log context (as well as providing the `LoggingContextFilter` class).
+The `relapse.logging.context` module provides facilities for managing the current log context (as well as providing the `LoggingContextFilter` class).